deepfence/ThreatStryker-docs/docs/versioned_docs/version-v3.7/registries/index.md

 ![DockerHub](../img/registry-2.jpg)

-ThreatMapper will index the artifacts in the Registry.
+ThreatStryker will index the artifacts in the Registry.
 You can scan them manually, and you can define a periodic schedule to scan.
 Results can be found on the **Vulnerabilities** report, and will be raised through any configured notifications.

 ![Scan Results](../img/registry-3.jpg)